 You’ve taken the worst case off the table

 All bad debt accounts are not equal.
 You may only have 1 account that goes bad out of 300, but if that account is a large one and a disproportionate share of your sales, that is going to be very painful.
 ALL businesses have a limit where a credit loss is unduly painful and must be avoided.
 This may be where a loss would trip a bank covenant and jeopardize a credit line.
 This may simply be a judgment on what’s unacceptable.

 What’s most important is that credit limits have some ceiling irrespective of perceived credit worthiness and that these are lines that don’t get crossed.
 Every business should have a max credit line they are willing to extend, though that max credit line can change over time.
 If needed or valued, pursue credit insurance to help insulate the pain of a very large loss.
 You may not ever expect Large Public Customer X to be a bad debt risk, but if they are, make sure they don’t take your company down with them if they go.

 If you don’t have one or multiple of these in place, do not fret.
 They can be easily tackled with the right focus and prioritization.
 There are also many external providers who can help you get there for a fraction of the time and cost it would take you to do it yourself.
 BlueTarp, for example, creates customized B2B credit programs tailored to the needs of your business without changing how you do business.
 Whether you tap BlueTarp, another provider, or do it yourself, don’t delay.
 It’s too late to defend your business from credit risk in a recession.

-Written by Scott Simpson, president and CEO of BlueTarp.
+Written by Scott Simpson, CEO of BlueTarp.